 Recently, I read a disturbing story from the US outlining the most popular and strange surgeries American men are opting for, including chest and lip hair transplants and scrotum reductions.

 Curiosity prompted the question: is the increase in male cosmetic surgery due to the overwhelming pressure felt from the airbrushed body-beautiful images in the media?
 Or is it because the decision is more than skin deep?

-Anthony Lamb, a 34-year-old IT professional from Sydney's CBD, ? recently underwent a cleft lip revision and rhinoplasty, to correct a defect from birth.
+Anthony Lamb, a 34-year-old IT professional from Sydney’s CBD, ? recently underwent a cleft lip revision and rhinoplasty surgery in Sydney, to correct a defect from birth.

 While Lamb lived a “normal” life – a good job, good friends and relationships – his physical appearance left him withdrawn and insular.